Sampling-based vs. Design-based Uncertainty in Regression Analysis: A Simple Example

-We start by studying the first moment of the estimator, conditional on $(N_1,N_0)$, and only for the cases where $N_1\geq 1$ and $N_0\geq 1$ (and thus $n_1\geq 1$ and $n_0\geq 1$).
+We start by studying the first moment of the estimator, conditional on $ (N_1,N_0)$, and only for the cases where $N_1\geq 1$ and $N_0\geq 1$.
 We leave this latter conditioning implicit in the notation throughout this section.
-A supplementary appendix contains proofs of the results in this section.
-First, taking the expectation only over the random sampling, under Assumption \ref{assumption:randomsampling1}:

-Notice that this result does not require random assignment.
-Second, taking the expectation only over the random assignment, under Assumption \ref{assumption:randomass1}:
+We also condition implicitly on the fixed potential outcomes ${\mathbf{Y}}^{*}(1)$ and ${\mathbf{Y}}^{*}(0)$.
+Taking the expectation only over the random sampling, or taking the expectation only over the random assignment, or over both, we find:

-This equality does not require random sampling.
-Third, taking the expectation over both the sampling and the assignment, maintaining both Assumptions \ref{assumption:randomsampling1} and \ref{assumption:randomass1}: